 The normal high temperature in Providence in late June is 83°F. The probability of precipitation is around 10%; attendees should be prepared for high humidity.
 The Accessibilities Services table in the convention center will have a limited supply of plastic caps and ponchos available for sale in case of rain.

 For more information contact generalassembly @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Tuesday, January 29, 2013.
+Last updated on Tuesday, August 13, 2013.